-The latest assessment says 27% of 12 – 17 year-olds receive sexts and almost 15% send them, but we know that’s only the tip of the “send nudes” iceberg.
-Additionally, 12% of teens have forwarded a sext without the consent of the person involved and 8.4% knew of one of their own sexts being forwarded without their consent.
+Another assessment says 27% of 12 – 17 year-olds receive nudes and almost 15% send them, but we know that’s an underestimate, likely.
+Additionally, 12% of teens have forwarded a nude without the consent of the person involved and 8.4% knew of one of their own sexts being forwarded without their consent.
 (A different report said 44% of both teen girls and boys say it is common for sexually suggestive text messages to get shared with people other than the intended recipient.)
-Yikes.

-These numbers seem like sexting isn’t actually that common, that only a minority of teens participate.
+These numbers seem like sending nudes isn’t actually that common, that only a minority of teens participate.
 Yet, many people in the rising generation report that sexting is normal, that “everyone does it.”
-And if a teen thinks sexting is normal, they are more likely to join in doing it.
+And if a teen thinks sending nudes is normal, they are more likely to join in doing it.

-Often sexting is brushed off as harmless, or even considered a fun, normal way to flirt and explore a new relationship.
+Often, sending nudes is brushed off as harmless, or even considered a fun, normal way to flirt and explore a new relationship.
 In practice, this isn’t the case.
-The researchers from the same study noted “non-consensual or coerced sexting (just like non-consensual or coerced sex) is linked to poor psychological health.”
+Researchers have noted that “nonconsensual or coerced sexting (just like nonconsensual or coerced sex) is linked to poor psychological health.”

 We’ll give you a couple of pretty common scenarios.

 Boy sends a text asking for a pic.
 Girl is hesitant.
 The adults around her in her family and at school say it’s not okay.
 But this is not the first time she’s been asked by a boy at school.
 Maybe right then she decides to send a pic because she’s flattered.
 She’s caught the attention of a boy she likes, and hopes that responding to his requests will catch his attention and lead into a relationship.